Quick Answer

 In a hurry?
 TL;DR

-- 1Grolar bears are real hybrids of grizzly and polar bears.
+- 1Grolar (or pizzly) bears, hybrids of grizzly and polar bears, are real and confirmed by DNA.

 Why It Matters